mikaukora/6502/README.md

 python src/main.py asm/test.bin
 ```

-This will output the status of the CPU after each instruction, such as:
+This will output the status of the CPU, memory reads/writes and instruction decoding, such as:

 ```sh
 Using file asm/test2.bin